-1948 United Nations Conference Grand Ballroom Lapstone Hotel

-Located about 64K from Sydney it advertised that a car was despatched to meet every train at Glenbrook station to transport guests from station to hotel and return.
-With the onset of WWII 1939 patronage for the hotel fell away and in 1949 the Federal Government purchased the hotel on behalf of the R.A.A.F.

-Herwald was always interested in mechanical engineering and motor vehicles.
-The number plate to his Morris vehicle was "1111" During the mid 1940's he succeeded and fitted his first motor vehicle, his Morris, with a mechanical changing gearbox.
+Herwald, Oriel & Naomi, Lapstone Hotel c1940's Herwald was always interested in mechanical engineering and motor vehicles.
+The number plate to his Morris vehicle was "11.111" During the mid 1940's he succeeded and fitted his first motor vehicle, his Morris, with a mechanical changing gearbox.
 Friends and relatives remember being transported along William St to the top of Kings Cross, Sydney, without the use of a manual operated clutch.
 He applied for international patents in 1946 and these were registered in USA, UK, and Europe, then he was issued with Letters of Introduction in 1948 (Ben Chifley) and 1950 (Robert Menzies) travelling to UK and Europe.
-During the second promotional trip to UK, via USA, he took seriously ill and was admitted to South Battersea Hospital where he died of cancer on 26^{th} September 1951.
+During the second promotional trip to UK, via USA, he took seriously ill and was admitted to South Battersea Hospital where he died of cancer on 26th September 1951.
 The patents expired 10 years after filing, viz 1956, his widow, Mavis, was financially unable to keep patents live.
 The patents were taken over by the same motor vehicle companies to whom he had earlier promoted his design.
 He received no acknowledgement or recognition with regard to his achievement, which was the start of a revolution within the motor industry.
 He may have been aware of his illness and had proposed that Standard Cars should carry on with the promotion of the automatic gearbox in the event of his death.

-GLENBROOK'S PRIVATE SCHOOL

-Looking Back by Ralph Calver 1993

-In the early 20's I attended a private school located on the eastern slopes in an area adjacent to the R.A.A.F.
+GLENBROOK'S PRIVATE SCHOOL Looking Back by Ralph Calver 1993 In the early 20's I attended a private school located on the eastern slopes in an area adjacent to the R.A.A.F.
 Base - formerly Lapstone Hotel.
 It was housed in an elegant 19th century sandstone block building with slate roof and built in attic.
 The original sweeping view of the Nepean River and the plains is now obscured by dwellings erected since my days as a primary school student.
 I was one of six day boys and about 12 boarders.
 The principal, previously on the staff of another school on the Mountains, opened the college as a profit making venture in his own right.
 From memory I recall him as being in his 30's, alert, quick witted and not overweight, but of muscular build, in some ways like a boxer.
 His wife and young daughter lived on the premises, also a youg lady taught French.
 School activities included physical culture, boxing and rowing, in hired dinghies, on the Nepean River We picnicked on the grassy banks.
 There was something sadistic about "Sir", as we called our principal.
 At picnic lunch time, boarders were invited to sit beside a bull ant's nest and join in a competition.
 He who stayed the longest would receive double pocket money.
 Contestants took a bundle of sticks with them.
-When the ants crawled onto the stick it would be flicked away.
+When the ants crawled onto the stick it would be flicked

+"Ulinbawn" Glenbrook c1950 away.
 The bull ants were savage and aggressive.

-"Ulinbawn" Glenbrook c1950